 Holding a Radiata hatchling, pictured with our Radiata breeders

 Back in 1999 with my first two tortoises.
 I was wearing a traditional formal wear called Barong Tagalog.

 *NOTE 2: All tortoises are part of my DENR-CWR headcount which I first got during the amnesty for exotic pets several years ago.
-This list gets updated everytime tortoises are bred from the original registered animals, and also when new specimens are legally obtained from DENR CWR, WFP and WCP holders.
+This headcount gets updated everytime tortoises are bred from the original registered animals and also when new specimens are legally obtained from DENR CWR, WFP and WCP holders.
 Great efforts are being done to breed them and contribute to the conservation of critically endangered tortoise species.